jdrake38/empathy-theme/readme.md

-# Empathy Theme by Jaewon Drake built on Plate by studio.bio
+# Empathy Theme by Jaewon Drake built on Plate